-Additional cover for ductal carcinoma in situ of the breast and low grade prostate cancer definitions.
-This means that if you meet our definition for ductal carcinoma in situ of the breast or low grade prostate cancer, we'll pay out 25% of your amount of cover up to a maximum of £25,000.
+We provide additional cover for ductal carcinoma in situ of the breast and low grade prostate cancer.
+This means if you meet our definitions we'll pay out 25% of your amount of cover up to a maximum of £25,000.
 This benefit does not affect your amount of cover or the premiums you pay.

 *Total and Permanent Disability

 There are two definitions of total and permanent disability - Own Occupation and Specified Work Tasks.
 The full definitions and details on when you can claim are in our Guide to critical illness cover (PDF: 113KB) and Policy Terms and Conditions (PDF: 153KB) .

 Visit our Contact Us section for useful telephone numbers, email and postal addresses.